 The following diagram shows the relationship between the majority of the DataWarp service terminology using Crow's foot notation.
 A session can have 0 or more instances, and an instance must belong to only one session.
 An instance can have 0 or more configurations, but a configuration must belong to only one instance.
 A registration belongs to only one configuration and only one session.
 Sessions and configurations can have 0 or more registrations.
-An activation must belong to only one configuration is used by 0 or no activations.
+An activation must belong to only one configuration, registration and session.
+A configuration can have 0 or more activations.
+A registration is used by 0 or no activations.
 A session can have 0 or more activations.